 Consumers have never been more careful about how they spend their money.
-As they keep a tight hold on their purse strings, they are looking for better products and services as well as value for money.
+Savvy shoppers are looking for quality products and a personalised service, as well as value for money - and they are prepared to spend more on the right supplier.
 So how can you meet their expectations?

-3. Consider how you might expand your existing offer
+3. Consider how to expand your existing offer

 You don’t need to make wholesale changes - it may just be a matter of tweaking what you have.
 One option is to introduce a premium range of products or services, for example, or you could offer greater seasonal variation in what you sell.